Sethjsa/old-sethjsa.github.io/index.md

 - I speak and understand bits and pieces of French, German, Spanish, Swedish, and Faroese.
 - I volunteer at the [International Linguistics Olympiad](https://ioling.org/){:target="_blank"}.
 - I am a hiker.
-  - Recent trips include: The Tour du Mont Blanc; The Corsica GR20.
+  - Recent trips include: The Tour du Mont Blanc; The GR20 Corsica.
   - Future trips include: The Arctic Circle Trail.

 * * *